Brooklyn Eastern District Terminal 15: Revenue service

+Preservation and changing ownership

+After years of service, No. 15 was retired and put out of service on December 25, 1963.
+It was purchased by the Southern Appalachian Railway in 1965, where it was rebuilt and operated in occasional service.

 In 1968, the Yancey Railroad offered steam trips between Micaville and Kona by using the No. 15 and two steel passenger coaches.
-This operation unfortunately was not a huge success and the locomotive along with the equipment was stored in Burnsville, North Carolina for several years before being sold.
+This operation unfortunately was not a huge success and the locomotive along with the equipment was put into storage in Burnsville, North Carolina for several years before being sold.
 In 1975, the Toledo, Lake Erie and Western Railway purchased No. 15 and placed it on static display for the next twenty-three years.
 The engine remained on display until 1998, when the Strasburg Rail Road purchased No. 15.

+Strasburg Rail Road

-When the locomotive arrived on the property on May 9, 1998, Strasburg planned to restore it as one of their operating units to haul their excursion trains; however, after a few test runs, the locomotive was problematic and its water tanks were too small to work the entire round trip.
-When film producer Britt Allcroft asked permission from Strasburg to film on their railroad for Thomas and the Magic Railroad, they brought an idea to her, about which she was thrilled: They planned to restore the engine into a full-size replica operating unit of Thomas the Tank Engine.
-After two and a half years of restoration work, the railroad converted the engine to burn coal instead of oil, and the locomotive made a test fire-up on April 14, 1999.
+When film producer Britt Allcroft asked permission from Strasburg to film on their railroad for Thomas and the Magic Railroad, they brought an idea to her, about which she was thrilled; they proposed to restore the locomotive and convert it into a full-size operating replica of Thomas the Tank Engine.

+Work subsequently began, and in the process, the railroad converted No. 15 from oil to coal firing.
+No. 15 participated in its first public Day Out with Thomas events, on the weekend of September 25-27, 1998, but the locomotive was not fired up, and a 44-ton switcher moved the train from the opposite end.
+No. 15 eventually underwent its first test fire with its Thomas livery, on April 14, 1999, and on April 29, it made its first public run for that day’s Day Out with Thomas event.

-No. 15 eventually made its first official run on April 29, 1999 for the first annual Day Out with Thomas event.
-The engine has been used for the annual events ever since.
+The full-scale Thomas replica locomotive has been used for the semiannual Thomas activities ever since.
 It also has been occasionally transferred to other railroads for the same purpose, such as the Illinois Railway Museum, the Greenfield Village Line, the Great Smoky Mountains Railroad, and the Belvidere and Delaware River Railway.
 Thomas' original face was replaced in April 2014 with an animatronic CGI face with the mouth’s ability to open and close, and a voice speaker, recorded by Martin Sherman.